 VST is a sound relaxation therapy technique using Himalayan singing bowls as the focal point of the session.
-This is done by a trained certified practitioner.
 The bowls can be used for the treatment of a wide range of ailments, helping to decrease the effects of stress and anxiety in the mind and body.
 Singing bowls are placed on and around the body and activated by striking with a padded felt mallet, through a series of gentle layouts, spanning the length of the body.
 As the client brings their awareness to the bowls combination of soothing sounds and vibrations, this allows the body to begin the unwinding and relaxation process, while also helping to quiet the mind from the normal cycles of thought.

 The only preparation that I ask of you, is to make sure you are hydrated in the days leading up to your session.
 The client will benefit more from their session, the better hydrated they are.
 This allows the muscles to absorb the vibration in a greater capacity, while also carrying the vibration further.
 A dehydrated client will not get the same results from a session as someone who is well hydrated before they walk in the door.